cjamanambu/UNI/backend/src/README-Tests.md

 # Mocha with Chai

+#### To run the tests for the backend which were written in Mocha and Chai:

+Navigate into /backend/src

 Run the following command in backend/src to install the modules

 `npm i --save-dev mocha chai chai-http nyc cross-env`

+Do an npm install to install any dependencies:

+`npm install`

 To run the integration tests as well as unit tests, run the command